Ada-Developers-Academy/LessonPlanning/weeks/07/Overview.md

 `{params: {email: <input value>}}`

+We can nest HTML field attributes in `[]` to create `Hash` objects.
 The form to update a typical rails resource would usually look something like:

     <input name="user[email]">
     <input name="user[username]">